Endothelial protein C receptor: Role in malaria

+Repeated exposure to malaria gradually produces partial immunity.
+Reinfections remains possible, but naturally acquired immunity decreases the risk of severe disease.
+Antibodies against PfEMP1 and other infected erythrocyte surface antigens contribute to this immunity.

+Turner and colleagues found that antibodies against EPCR binding CIDRα1 domains occur early during repeated malaria exposure.

+These antibodies may block PfEMP1 binding to EPCR or promote the clearance of infected erythrocytes by phagocytic immune cells.
+Not all antibodies have that equal protection.

+PfEMP1 diversity and continual switching of var gene expression which allows parasites to escape existing antibody responses, making vaccine development challenging.

+EPCR binding PfEMP1 domains are remaining promising vaccine targets because they are associated with severe malaria and may contain conserved regions recognized by broadly protective antibodies.

 Clinical significance

 CD201 is gaining recognition as a marker in patients with acute infections as well as in patients with vascular diseases.
 Recently, CD201 has been studied in relationship with rheumatoid arthritis.

 In a recent study on emergency granulopoiesis, it has been observed that CD201 is highly expressed on lymphoid-biased HSCs under steady-state conditions.
 However, during emergency granulopoiesis, the loss of CD201 marked a transcriptional switch from a lymphoid to a myeloid identity in HSCs.
 These findings suggest that CD201 is involved in the regulation of the response to acute infection.
 As with many signaling molecules, the context of their effect matters.
 It has been mentioned above that CD201 has anti-inflammatory properties during coagulation.
 However, in a rheumatoid arthritis (RA) murine model it has been shown that CD201 knock-out (KO) mice had 40% lower arthritis incidence and 50% less disease severity compared to wild-type (WT) mice.
 CD201 KO mice also had significantly fewer Th1/Th17 cells in synovial tissues, which implies that CD201 may play a role in the regulation of immune cell populations involved in the pathogenesis of RA.

 The importance of CD201 as a clinical marker has been demonstrated in another study where decreased patient serum levels of CD201 have been associated with vascular dysfunctions.

+EPCR is clinically significant because it links coagulation, immune regulation and endothelial regulation.
+When there is altered EPCR expression, disrupted ligand binding, or increased shedding may increase vascular permeability, enhance inflammatory signaling and may impar protein C activation.

+There are potential therapeutic strategies that include enhancing APC-mediated cytoprotective signaling, preserving endothelial EPCR depression, and developing engineered APC variants such as 3K3A-APC, which maintain protective signaling while reducing bleeding risk.

+In malaria, the current research focuses on developing antibodies against CIDRα1 domains, preserving normal protein C signaling, and blocking PfEMP1-EPCR interactions.
+However, the complex pathogenesis of severe malaria and the remarkable diversity of PfEMP1 continues to present challenges for vaccine development and therapy.